Monthly Archives: December 2010

 As Winter Strikes, Inconvenient Truths…Again

 In the midst of what is being called the coldest winter in Great Britain since records began being kept, some wags have been unkind enough to tweak the “you’re all idiots for not agreeing that only world government can save us” climate change zealots by circulating a 2000 article that ran in the Independent, the nation’s most enthusiastic pro-global warming newspaper.
-Continue reading
+Some excerpts: Continue reading

 Lying to Mom